Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Supernova Models

 \subsection{D1}

 This data contains simulations for two progenitor masses: 18.6 and 20$M_\odot$, already presented in Ref. \cite{Bollig:2020}\footnote{This data is available upon request at \url{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/data/Bollig2016_angular_moments/}, where the angular moments can be extracted.
 Radial profiles are available upon request at \url{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/data/Bollig2016_radial_profiles/}.}.
 The progenitor models are taken from \cite{Woosley:2002zz} for the 18.6$M_\odot$ case and from \cite{Woosley:2007as} for the 20$M_\odot$ one.
 The simulations are performed in 1D with the PrometheusVertex code with general-relativistic corrections \cite{Marek:2005if} and six-species neutrino transport, which is solved iteratively through two-moment equations for neutrino energy and momentum, where a Boltzmann closure \cite{Rampp:2002bq} is adopted.
 The effect of redshift and time dilation are also included in the transport.
 The tangent-ray method assumes neutrinos to propagate along straight paths instead of curved geodesics, since the effects of ray bending are relatively small.
 We consider the following set of neutrino reactions (see Appendix A of Ref. \cite{Buras:2005rp} for more details): neutral-current and charged-current interactions with nucleons including nucleon recoils and thermal motions, nucleon-nucleon correlations, weak magnetism, a reduced effective nucleon mass and quenching of the axial-vector coupling at high densities; nucleon-nucleon bremsstrahlung; $\nu\nu$ scattering; and neutrino-antineutrino-pair conversions between different flavors \cite{Buras:2002wt}.
 In neutrino absorption on nucleons we also take into account the mean-field corrections for the nucleons consistently with the equation of state.
 Electron capture and inelastic neutrino scattering on nuclei are also included \cite{Langanke_2003,Langanke_2008}.
-Furthermore, neutrino interactions involving muons are taken into account, as described in Ref. \cite{Bollig:2017lki}.
+Furthermore, we take into account scattering of all types of neutrinos (i.e. of neutrinos and antineutrinos of all flavors) with muons and antimuons (see Table I of Ref. \cite{Bollig:2017lki}).
 A mixing-length approach is employed to simulate PNS convection \cite{Mirizzi:2015eza}.
 Explosions are artificially triggered for the 18.6$M_\odot$ model, a few 100 ms after bounce, as described in Ref. \cite{Mirizzi:2015eza}.
+Shock revival occurs and the explosion is artificially triggered in our 1D models when the density of the infalling stellar material above the accretion shock is artificially reduced by a large factor (typically 10 or more).
+In response to the corresponding sudden decrease of the mass-accretion rate, the shock starts expanding and neutrino heating deposits the energy for an explosion that aborts further accretion and leaves a neutrino-cooling neutron star behind.
 On the other hand the 20$M_\odot$ model is not exploding.
 For all progenitor masses simulations are performed with the SFHo \cite{Steiner:2012rk} equation of state.
 This equation of state is fully compatible with all current constraints from nuclear theory and experiment \cite{Fischer:2013eka,Oertel:2016bki,Fischer:2017zcr} and astrophysics, including pulsar mass measurements \cite{Demorest:2010bx,Antoniadis:2013pzd,Cromartie:2019kug} and the radius constraints deduced from gravitational-wave and Neutron Star Interior Composition Explorer measurements \cite{Abbott:2018exr,Bauswein:2017vtn,Essick:2020flb}.
 To provide a better comparison with D2 (see next subsection) the simulation of the 18.6$M_\odot$ model is performed also with the LS220 \cite{Lattimer_LS220} equation of state.